Szymongib/mattermost-cloud/README.md

 $ go test ./...
 ```

+### End-to-end tests

+There are some end-to-end tests located in `./e2e` directory.
+When adding new test around new functionality create new folder in `./e2e/tests`.

+Tests can be run with `make e2e`.

+#### DB Migration e2e prerequisites

+E2e test for DB migration requires the following setup:
+- Local instance of Provisioner.
+- Workload cluster able to handle 2 installations of size `1000users`.
+- 2 Multi tenant Postgres databases provisioned in the same VPC as the workload cluster.
+- The destination database to which the migration can be performed should be exported as environment variable `DESTINATION_DB`.

 ### Deleting a cluster and installations
 Before deleting a cluster you will **have** to delete the installations first on it.